philbooth/vagueTime.js/README.md

 ### Calling the library

-vagueTime.js exports a single public function, `get`, which returns a vague time string, such as '3 months ago', 'just now' or 'in 2 hours', based on the argument(s) that you pass it.
+vagueTime.js exports a single public function, `get`, which returns a vague time string based on the argument(s) that you pass it.

 The arguments are passed as properties on a single options object.